Inspired by Noah Bradley’s Don’t go to art school blog at Medium.com.

 Price is 390 EUR.
 As it’s only once a week, it creates the perfect opportunity for me to practice drawing “stuff” between the lessons and to experiment a bit with the different mediums.

-It starts out very simple, as you can see.
+I made some christmas-themed cards with cheap pastels during the third lesson.
+It starts out very simple.
 I’m still having difficulties buying the right equipment.
 The pastels used above are very hard and grainy, and don’t contain a lot of pigment.
 That is clearly visible in the gameboy one on the far left: the brown paper shouldn’t be that visible.
 Small steps, small steps…

 But I suck at drawing!